 Claimants who qualify for regular UI benefits will receive such benefits; they cannot elect to choose PUA benefits.
 Claimants who do not qualify for regular UI benefits will be evaluated under the PUA qualifying guidelines and if they qualify, will receive such benefits.

-Individuals in receipt of regular UI benefits or PUA benefits were entitled to the $600 per week of Pandemic Unemployment Compensation, which has now ended.
+Individuals in receipt of regular UI benefits or PUA benefits are entitled to the additional $300 per week of Pandemic Unemployment Compensation, which has become available through September 6, 2021, see below, Pandemic Unemployment Compensation

 Description of Pandemic Unemployment Assistance

 Claimants who believe they are entitled to a higher benefit may provide additional wage information to the DOL and request a Reconsideration.
 The DOL will consider whether to increase their benefit amount.

 LENGTH OF PUA BENEFITS

 Qualifying PUA recipients are currently entitled up to a maximum of 79 weeks of PUA benefits through September 6, 2021.

 FREQUENCY OF BENEFIT